What You Need to Know about AI and Corporate Travel

 It is widely thought that automation will begin to play a role in travel management apps, making the whole process automated from start to finish.
 Although this is largely unrealistic at the moment due to many business’ restrictive travel policies, more businesses are hopping on the flexible travel bandwagon, which sets the stage for AI automation.

 Here’s how it could play out in the future: you may make an appointment in your business calendar that you’re going to be in a certain city for a meeting or event.
 The travel app’s AI would then send you hotel and flight recommendations straight away, assuming you want your trip to be similar to others you have taken.
 It’s very possible that the app could even reserve your seat and room f on your behalf.
 Al is set to change the face of travel management apps and OBTs, allowing businesses to send their employees away to meetings with less hassle than ever before.
 If you’re looking for a corporate travel service that incorporates AI in to an app, learn more about Adelman’s proprietary self-service tool, myAdelman.
-Sign up for a free trial or contact us today to learn more.
+Contact us today to learn more.